 There are a few easy approval business credit cards, so you shouldn’t let limited or damaged credit prevent you from getting the card your business needs.
 And remember, if you pay your bills on time and keep your credit utilization ratio low, your credit should steadily improve over time.

 The EIN shows that you’re legitimately a business owner.
 The SSN, or ITIN, allows the credit card company to review your personal credit history when evaluating your application and hold you personally accountable for paying the bill if you’re approved.
 Almost all business credit cards require personal liability.
-But there are a few exceptions.
+But there are a few exceptions.… read full answer

-· Sam’s Club Mastercard Business: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
+Sam's Club® Business Credit Card: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
 You can only get this card if you’re a Sam’s Club member, and you need good business or personal credit to be approved.
 You can use the card anywhere that accepts Mastercard.

-· Shell Small Business Card: You can get this card without any personal liability if you’re applying on behalf of a government entity or non-profit, or if your business has been open for at least three years and does $1+ million in yearly sales.
-This card requires fair business or personal credit, and you can use it at any of the 14,000 Shell gas stations nationwide.
+Shell Small Business Credit Card: You can get this card without any personal liability if you’re applying on behalf of a government entity or non-profit, or if your business has been open for at least three years and does $1+ million in yearly sales.
+This card requires fair business or personal credit, and you can use it at any of the 12,000 Shell gas stations nationwide.

 If you want to apply for a business card with only an EIN, the choices are slim.
 But your options become far greater when you consider the full range of cards that require personal liability.

-If you’re worried that your personal credit isn’t good enough to qualify for a business credit card, remember that you don’t have to use a business card for business expenses.
-So consider personal options such as the Discover it Secured Card as well as the likes of the Wells Fargo Business Secured Card.
+If you’re worried that your personal credit isn’t good enough to qualify for a business credit card, remember that you can apply for a secured business card, or even consider applying for a secured personal card and use it for business expenses.
+So, consider personal options such as the Discover it® Secured Credit Card as well as the likes of the Wells Fargo Business Secured Credit Card.
 Both are available to people with bad credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.